jacksonzamorano/repack/README.md

 *Repack is not an ORM.
 Repack can generate code for your ORM but cannot connect to a database on it's own.*

-*Documentation is currently AI-generated, use at your own risk.*
+*Documentation is currently AI-generated AND OUT OF DATE, use at your own risk.*

 **Overview:**